vico-research-and-consulting/puppet-hosting_basesetup/README.md

   because this creates a huge amount of indirect dependencies to modules which do not have a relation to the things perfomed by hosting_basesetup
-* SMART Daemon on non virtualized hardware systems
+* SMART Daemon on non virtualized hardware systems (smart values for SAS and SATA devices  are different)
 * systemd journal configuration (housekeeping, permissions) https://www.freedesktop.org/software/systemd/man/journald.conf.html /etc/systemd/journald.conf